lokeuei/slate/source/includes/_soapposttax.md

 **Note:** PostTax can be used to Commit a document or even change the Document Code (invoice number).

-See <a href="/api-docs/designing-your-integration/posttax-and-committax">Committing Documents</a> for more details.
+See <a href="http://developer.avalara.com/api-docs/designing-your-integration/posttax-and-committax" target="_parent">Committing Documents</a> for more details.

 ### PostTax Request